-Like bad relationships, bad habits (looking at you late night fridge runs), and bad hair days, there are some work habits you should leave in 2015.
-The sometimes small, sometimes large, decisions you make day-to-day that aren't beneficial to making big moves in the new year.
+Like bad relationships, bad habits (looking at you late night fridge runs), and bad hair days, there are some work habits you should leave behind at the beginning of a new month.
+The sometimes small, sometimes large, decisions you make day-to-day aren't beneficial to making big moves.

 1. Complaining about Monday.

 Sometimes the weekend is so good that going back to ole office Monday AM feels like you're being sent to school.
 But Monday's are equally hard on everyone.
 Think positive and the day will follow.
 Make this the year of amazing Mondays.

 We all do.
 WE ALL DO IT.
 Instagram has almost become like a nervous tick.
 But it's also a deep, dark hole of non-productiveness.
 If part of your jobs requires you to be on social media, that's fine, but for the rest of us it's time to stop the continuous scroll.